More Thoughts on Bernie Sanders and Capitalism

 the system until you beat it on its own terms, so you have to start

 with what you can do and might work.
-You can't fix the root causes,
+The best you can do here is

-but you can discredit the power of money in politics: show who's
+to discredit the power of money in politics: show who's buying what,

-buying what, what's for sale, and how that hurts most people, and
+what's for sale, and how that hurts people, and screws up the whole

-to Democrats, while almost never being held accountable for their
+never being held accountable for their own corruption.)

 Guarantee voting rights: Again, you have to win the

 rigged game to make it more fair.
-One start is to expose Republican
+One start is to expose the bad

 Make the Constitution relevant to the twenty-first century: